-Information obtained through May 2014 indicates that the 2014 Atlantic hurricane season will have less activity than the median 1981-2010 season.
-We estimate that 2014 will have about 4 hurricanes (median is 6.5), 10 named storms (median is 12.0), 40 named storm days (median is 60.1), 15 hurricane days (median is 21.3), 1 major (Category 3-4-5) hurricane (median is 2.0) and 3 major hurricane days (median is 3.9).
-The probability of U.S. major hurricane landfall is estimated to be about 80 percent of the long-period average.
-We expect Atlantic basin Net Tropical Cyclone (NTC) activity in 2014 to be approximately 70 percent of the long-term average.
-This forecast is slightly higher than the forecast that was issued in early April.
+Information obtained through May 2015 indicates that the 2015 Atlantic hurricane season will likely have much less activity than the median 1981-2010 season.
+We estimate that 2015 will have only 3 hurricanes (median is 6.5), 8 named storms (median is 12.0), 30 named storm days (median is 60.1), 10 hurricane days (median is 21.3), 1 major (Category 3-4-5) hurricane (median is 2.0) and 0.5 major hurricane days (median is 3.9).
+The probability of U.S. major hurricane landfall is estimated to be about 55 percent of the long-period average.
+We expect Atlantic basin Accumulated Cyclone Energy (ACE) and Net Tropical Cyclone (NTC) activity in 2015 to be approximately 45 percent of their long-term averages.

 This forecast is based on a new extended-range early June statistical prediction scheme that was developed utilizing 29 years of past data.
 Analog predictors are also utilized.
-We anticipate a below-average Atlantic basin hurricane season due to the combination of the likelihood of El Niño development along with a slighter cooler than normal tropical Atlantic.
+We anticipate a well below-average Atlantic basin hurricane season due to the combination of a high likelihood of a strong El Niño event and unfavorable hurricane formation conditions in the tropical Atlantic.
 Coastal residents are reminded that it only takes one hurricane making landfall to make it an active season for them, and they need to prepare the same for every season, regardless of how much activity is predicted.